Fiesta Modes

 What are Fiesta Modes?

-• Modes in Fiesta refer to the different primary options users can select in the event.
+• Modes in Fiesta are the different experiences or interactions you can enable in an event.

 What are Other Modes?